 - Schedule: Sets the schedule at which the process must run.

-- Log: Provides information about the execution of the extracted task.
+- Log: Provides information about the execution of the upserted task.

 - VR/WFR: ARM lists all the validations/workflow rules that were set.
 The UI lists all the validation rules, and users have to enable them for the disabled validation rules (if required).
 For more info, refer to the article: Validation/ Workflow Rules.
 Sample VR/WFR attached: